team-alembic/ash_authentication_phoenix/documentation/tutorials/getting-started-with-ash-authentication-phoenix.md

 # Getting Started Ash Authentication Phoenix

-In this 10 minute tutorial we create a new empty `Example` Phoenix application which provides the functionality to register users with their email address and a password.
+In this step-by-step tutorial we create a new empty `Example` Phoenix application which provides the functionality to register users with their email address and a password.
 Registered users can sign in and out.
+Afterwards we will add the functionality to reset the password.

 We assumes that you have [Elixir](https://elixir-lang.org) version 1.14.x (check with `elixir -v`) and Phoenix 1.7 (check with `mix phx.new --version`) installed.
 We also assume that you have a [PostgreSQL](https://www.postgresql.org) database running which we use to persist the user data.